schnarks/tiny_view/README.md

 # tiny_view

-The tiny image viewer written in C using SDL2.
-Written in a few hours
+The tiny image viewer i ever wanted, written in C using SDL2.
+Hacked together very badly (in a few hours).
+All the Heavy liftig is done by SDL2

 ## Controls

-arrow right / l -> next image (in the same folder) arrow left / h -> previous image (in the same folder) arrow up / k -> zoom in arrow down / j -> zoom out
+- arrow right / l -> next image (in the same folder)
+- arrow left / h -> previous image (in the same folder)
+- arrow up / k -> zoom in
+- arrow down / j -> zoom out

-w -> move view up / picture down s -> move view down / picture up a -> move view left / picture right d -> move view right / picture left
+- w -> move view up / picture down
+- s -> move view down / picture up
+- a -> move view left / picture right
+- d -> move view right / picture left

-: -> show command bar
+- : -> show command bar
     - the program specified will be executed with the filepath of the image as arg1
-  	- Special CMDs
-	- q -> exit program for all vim users who cant escape
+    - but if cmd is q -> exit program for all vim users who cant escape

-CTRL+q / CTRL+C -> exit program
+- CTRL+q / CTRL+C -> exit program

 ## Config
 - only config implemented right now is the ttf font for the cmd line.